Sabrinas Organizing

 Assign a Home for the Diapers

-Diapers are stored in the left-side cabinet in the changing table.
+Diapers are stored in the left-side cabinet of the changing table.
 They all fit!
 They needed to be as close as possible so she could access them when needed.
 Woo hoo!

 changing table left side.